connochio/Powershell.Modules/README.md

 The `-Show` switch is triggered by default when using `-ServiceTag`.

 You can choose to brand the information retrieved in to the registry using `-Brand`.
-By default, the location for this information will be HKLM\HARDWARE\WARRANTY
+By default, the location for this information will be HKLM\SOFTWARE\WARRANTY
 This can be changed by changing the `$registryPath` variable.
 This switch will not work unless you are in an elevated powershell window however, and it will warn you as such.